 As approved by the U-M Board of Regents, the Go Blue Guarantee is effective beginning on January 1, 2018.
-Current, eligible U-M Ann Arbor students will receive a revised award notification later in the year for Winter 2018.
-In future years, it will be incorporated into the award notification process each academic year.
+It will be incorporated into the award notification process each academic year.

 Will I get the Go Blue Guarantee for my entire education at U-M?

 Tuition is covered (Fall/Winter terms only) for up to four academic years (or eight terms) of post-secondary education, if you qualify each academic year.
 (College of Engineering students receive it for up to 4 1/2 years, or 9 terms).
 If you attend beyond this specified time, tuition will not be covered as part of this program.
 However, you may qualify for other need-based assistance to help with your tuition expense.

 U-M resident undergraduates earning their first degree who are enrolled on the Ann Arbor campus and who meet the income and asset provisions noted.
 Students must apply for financial aid by the priority application deadline and meet financial aid eligibility requirements to be considered.
 Continuing students must be making Satisfactory Academic Progress to receive any financial aid from U-M.